Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 weight: 200
 ---

-The XAP Manager RESTful API extensible: Developers can implement a plain Java class with [JAX-RS](https://github.com/jax-rs) annotations.
+The XAP Manager RESTful API extensible: Developers can implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.

 **NOTE**: The `JAX-RS` API is being used because it's a well-known standard, but it's not fully supported - see list of limitations below.